mez-FMDA/test2/docs/Market_Facilitator/FMAR_Design/Ecosystem_Architecture/User_Case_Catalogue/Asset_Lifecycle/Update_Asset_Details.md

 ## 10. Regulatory / Policy Alignment

-*   Ensures ongoing accuracy of the central asset register.
+*   Ensures ongoing accuracy of FMAR.
 *   Supports FMRs that may require FSPs to maintain up-to-date asset information.
 *   Changes to asset data must continue to respect consumer consent.